Tommotek Announces Launch of Next-Gen Tekcel Enduro Series CNC Routers with AI-Powered Efficiency and Sustainability Features

 Behind the power of advanced CNC technology lies uncompromising engineering and intelligent design.

-CNC performance hinges on the quality of its motion components.
-Recirculating ball screws deliver ultra-low backlash and high repeatability, often achieving positioning accuracy within 0.025mm.
+High-Precision Drive Systems CNC performance hinges on the quality of its motion components.
+Recirculating ball screws deliver ultra-low backlash and high repeatability—often achieving positioning accuracy within 0.025mm.
 Combined with Italian-made HSD spindles capable of 24,000 RPM, these systems ensure smooth, clean finishes across metals, plastics, and more.

 The Local Advantage: Why Expert Support Makes the Difference